affiliate disclosure

 If anyone intrudes on your privacy here, you can shut them down.
 This is similar to how dedicated hosting types work in online marketing.

-One of the advantages of a dedicated server is getting a custom firewall that helps increase your website’s security.
+One of the advantages of a dedicated server is the ability to configure a custom firewall that helps increase your website’s security.

 You also get a unique dedicated IP address since you’re not on a shared server.
-As expected, the server performance is higher than the two hosting types mentioned above.
+As expected, the server’s performance is higher than that of the two hosting types mentioned above.

-Though the cost can be a significant concern for dedicated Hosting, if your business needs a dedicated hosting environment, you must do well enough to pay for its services.
+Though the cost can be a significant concern for dedicated Hosting, if your business needs a dedicated hosting environment, you must be able to afford the services.

 The price starts anywhere from $40 to $200 monthly.
 It’s a bit more expensive than Shared or VPS Hosting.

-HostGator and NameCheap offer some of the industry’s best affordable and high-quality dedicated hosting plans today.
+HostGator and Namecheap offer some of the industry’s best affordable, high-quality dedicated hosting plans today.

 Save up to 22% off NameCheap dedicated hosting plans today and enjoy same-day set-up, a 99.99% uptime guarantee, free migration services, etc.